oyanzhi/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `nDelete 2 1` deletes the 1st reminder of the 2nd person in FinHub.
+* `list` followed by `nDelete 2 1` deletes the 1st reminder of the 2nd client in FinHub.
-* `find Betsy` followed by `nDelete 1 1` deletes the 1st meeting note of the 1st person in the results of the `find` command.
+* `find Betsy` followed by `nDelete 1 1` deletes the 1st meeting note of the 1st client in the results of the `find` command.

 <br>

-### Starring a person : `star`
+### Starring a client : `star`

-Stars the specified person in FinHub.
+Stars the specified client in FinHub.

 Format: `star CLIENT_INDEX`

-* Stars the person at the specified `CLIENT_INDEX`.
+* Stars the client at the specified `CLIENT_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client list.
 * The indices **must be positive integers** 1, 2, 3, …​
-* Only one person can be archived at a time.
+* Only one client can be archived at a time.

 Examples:

-* `list` followed by `star 1` archives the 1st person in the list
+* `list` followed by `star 1` archives the 1st client in the list
-* `list` followed by `star 2` archives the 2nd person in the list
+* `list` followed by `star 2` archives the 2nd client in the list

 <br>

-### Removing Star of a person : `unstar`
+### Removing Star of a client : `unstar`

-Remove the starred status of a specified person in FinHub.
+Remove the starred status of a specified client in FinHub.

 Format: `unstar CLIENT_INDEX`

-* Removes the starred status of the person at the specified `CLIENT_INDEX`.
+* Removes the starred status of the client at the specified `CLIENT_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client list.
 * The indices **must be positive integers** 1, 2, 3, …​
-* Only one person can be unarchived at a time.
+* Only one client can be unarchived at a time.

 Examples:

-* `list` followed by `unstar 1` unarchives the 1st person in the list
+* `list` followed by `unstar 1` unarchives the 1st client in the list
-* `list` followed by `unstar 2` unarchives the 2nd person in the list
+* `list` followed by `unstar 2` unarchives the 2nd client in the list

 <br>